conduktor/conduktor-docs/src/pages/changelog/Console-1.29.1.md

 *Release date: {frontMatter.date.toISOString().slice(0, 10)}*

 ## Fixes 🔨
-- Fixed a regression where configuring Google OIDC without a `scope` was throwing an Exception.
+- Fixed an issue where configuring Google OIDC without a `scope` was throwing an Exception.